bryantxy/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Hi!
-I'm an incoming MS CS student at Georgia Tech.
+I'm a CS Masters student at Georgia Tech, and a Mathematics & Computing graduate from Delhi College of Engineering.

 From 2017-2019, I was a Sotfware Engineer at Samsung Research - Bangalore, where I worked on the intersection of machine learning & systems, to make heavy neural networks run efficiently on low-power devices.